News in the Spotlight

 Mount Sinai School of Medicine received a contract for almost $16.5 million from The National Institutes of Health (NIH) and the National Heart and Lung Institute (NHLBI) through the Program of Excellence in Nanotechnology (PEN).
 Read more.

-The Mount Sinai Medical Center Named One of the Best Hospitals in the United States by U.S. News and World Report
+The Mount Sinai Health System Named One of the Best Hospitals in the United States by U.S. News and World Report

-The Mount Sinai Medical Center has been ranked by U.S. News & World Report among the nation’s best hospitals in more specialties than ever before.
+The Mount Sinai Health System has been ranked by U.S. News & World Report among the nation’s best hospitals in more specialties than ever before.
 Mount Sinai ranked in 13 of the 16 specialties listed, up from 11 last year.
 Read more.